(This post about how to relieve foot pain from standing all day may contain affiliate links. Please see our disclosure page here.)

 If I had a dollar for every time I hear a nurse say they have sore feet I would be rich!
+Where I work, it seems like everyone has sore feet at the end of the day.

 Our feet are very complex structures, yet they carry our entire body weight around.
 It is no wonder foot pain is a common complaint among doctors, nurses and other medical professionals who spend long shifts on their feet!